ayixon/RaPDTool/README.md

     2- The input fasta must exist in your $HOME, otherwise you need to set the environment variable SINGULARITY_BIND to bind paths where your sequences are located
     ex: export SINGULARITY_BIND="../path/for/the/input/fasta"

+### Option 2

+Make sure you have all **dependencies** installed and the **DATABASE** downloaded.
+You also need to download and have in your path all the "bin" scripts.

+RaPDTool runs natively by calling the script: rapdtool_local.py

+# Usage:

+    $ rapdtool_local.py -i <input.fasta> -d database.msh [-r output_dir]

+    *no argument for this help

+    the input file should be a metagenome assembly

+    optional:

+    output_dir_name (default: rapdtool_results)

+    example : ./rapdtool.py -i INPUT.fasta -d DATABASE.msh -r OUTPUT_FOLDER

 ## Output directories and files

 The output of RaPDTool produces 4 directories and 3 main files: